Paper Chan's Little Guide to Minecraft Server Optimization!

 Generate a spark report during the busiest period where the most players are online in your server and analyze the report for problematic areas to be addressed.

-Every entity in the game falls under 1 of the 7 categories as listed below πŸ”—
+Every entity in the game falls under 1 of the 7 categories as listed below 🔗

 Some categories have two different names listed due to Paper using the proper names in related paper configs while bukkit.yml still uses the old names.

-Villagers are complex entities and very resource intensive πŸ”—
+Villagers are complex entities and very resource intensive 🔗

-Villagers are generated with Village structures and breeded by players.
-They are the entity that cause a great deal of performance issues in most Minecraft servers.
-Since they are not limited by the config options in bukkit.yml mentioned above, using the recommended methods below to artificially control their populations and their impact to the server is strongly recommended.
-It is an alternation to Vanilla gameplay but it is sadly necessary as most players are not resource efficient and would produce a tons of Villagers unnecessarily.
+Villagers are generated with Village structures and bred by players.
+They are the entities that cause a great deal of performance issues in most Minecraft servers.
+Since they are not limited by the config options in bukkit.yml mentioned above, using the recommended methods below to artificially control their populations and their impact on the server is strongly recommended.
+It is an alteration to Vanilla gameplay but it is sadly necessary as most players are not resource efficient and would produce tons of Villagers unnecessarily.

-2. Introduce a hard cap with a farm limitor type plugins and then clearly communicate the limit to your players so they can adjust their playstyle.
+- Introduce a hard cap with a farm limiter type plugin and then clearly communicate the limit to your players so they can adjust their playstyle.

-4. Introduce different ways for players to gain loots thus greatly reduce the need for player-made trading halls.
-This may include a community trading hall, a global admin shop with villager loots, or customize your wandering traders loot table with superior items.
+- Introduce different ways for players to gain loot thus greatly reducing the need for player-made trading halls.
+This may include a community trading hall, a global admin shop with villager loot, or customize your wandering traders loot table with superior items.

 ticks-per: